potato-tf/MGE-VScript/README.md

 ## Converting your map configs
 - Open a copy of `mgemod_spawns.cfg` in VSCode/NP++/any text editor that supports regex search/replace, enable regex
-- If you're confused, Google/ask ChatGPT how to enable regex search/replace in your text editor
+- If you're confused, Google/ask your favorite AI chat bot how to enable regex search/replace in your text editor

     - Find pattern: `(\s*)"([^"]+)"\s*\n\s*\{`
     - Replace pattern: `$1"$2": {`